 1/2 helmet.
 3/4 helmet.
 Full helmet.
 What's the difference?
 With the various lingo and jargon always changing, I could only let you know what is referred to each to day.
 In the future they might be called something different, such as skull impact resistors or cranium buckets.

-This fresh Shark Raw Helmet bridges the gap between your traditional full faced helmet, and also the half casing open helmet.
+This fresh Shark Raw Motorcycle Helmet bridges the gap between your traditional fullfaced helmet, and also the half casing open helmet.
 Call a helmet, along with it a 3/4 helmet, the more Shark Raw has style.
 Geared toward the metropolitan cafe racer audience, the Shark Raw combines style and up-leveled protection.

 Constructed of a thermoplastic resin shell and removable breathing apparatus and goggles.
 The goggles are double sided wall (for Anit-fog) Premuim Carl Zeiss anti-scratch glass.
 As the goggles are removable from the vented face-mask, you also have the option to ride either only the facial mask or simply the goggles, or neither.

-Nobody can deny the bold look of the Shark Raw helmet.
+Nobody can deny the bold look of the Shark Raw Motorcycle Helmet.
 As with whatever extreme, you will likely either fall in love with it, either or loath it.

 In regards to acute riding, this is likely the best looking helmet in life.
 But a helmet demands more than visual appearance.
 In spite of the lax cheek pads, which can be complained about the helmet provides a comfortable fit.
 The snug fit between the attention port and goggles create this helmet a lot simpler than you'd presume.
 Nevertheless, the Raw sports afew ill-designed capabilities that leave it a bit impractical when it comes to actual use.